gaehlerm/SoftwareEngineering/README.md

 The first half of the books seems more or less ok, the second half needs some serious reworking.

 Things to write:
 -	What is architecture?
 Or leave this chapter away all together?
+Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
 What in the book is about DDD and what are other topics like destillation?
 -	Code examples for all chapters
 -	Write some more about everything.
 Some chapters are really short.